boucadair/ipfix-tcpoptions-and-v6eh/draft-ietf-opsawg-ipfix-tcpo-v6eh.md

 : See the ipv6ExtensionHeaders Bits registry at [NEW_IPFIX_IPv6EH_SUBREGISTRY].
 : See the IPv6 Extension Header Types registry at {{IANA-EH}}.
 : See {{Section 4 of !RFC8200}} for the general definition of IPv6 extension headers.
+: The ipv6ExtensionHeadersFull IE deprecates the ipv6ExtensionHeaders IE (64) that was initially defined in {{?RFC5102}}.

 Reference:
 : This-Document